eswdd/aardvark/user-guide.md

 ### Gnuplot renderer

+The gnuplot renderer uses OpenTSDB to render timeseries charts on the server and the controls available mirror those found on the default OpenTSDB user interface.

 ### Horizon renderer

+The horizon renderer uses Cubism from Square.io to render horizon charts, horizon charts are particularly useful for spotting event correlations across a large number of timeseries.

 ### Dygraph renderer

+The dygraph renderer uses Dygraph to provide client-side rendered time series charts with additional capabilities and flexibility over those provided by gnuplot.

 ### Scatter renderer

+The scatter renderer uses Dygraph to plot metrics against each other, this is particularly useful for determining strength or manner of correlation.

 ### Heatmap renderer

+The heatmap renderer uses D3 to render calendar based grids showing the magnitude of a timeseries over time, it is well suited to identifying recurring time-based events.

 ## Graph Display

 This area displays the rendered graphs.
-For some renderers it is possible to interact with the charts.
+For most renderers it is possible to interact with the charts.

 ### Gnuplot renderer